-Criteria/Sub- criteria Main questions to be addressed Data collection methods and data sources Relevance How relevant is the project to the priority of the country and to the direct beneficiaries: Syrian Refugees and Palestinian host communities?
+Criteria/ Sub-criteria Main questions to be addressed Data collection methods and data sources Relevance How relevant is the project to the priority of the country and to the direct beneficiaries: Syrian Refugees and Palestinian host communities?
 To what extend does the project answers social/economic/development needs?
 A.1 Relevance of objectives How are the activities aligned with the strategies of the country?
 Review and analysis of : Related National Strategy if any - UNDAF Relevant MOM if any Official request from Partners if any (MOU, Letter of interest) Interviews with key representatives from : LPDC DPRA How are the activities consistent with human development needs in the Gatherings?
 Review and analysis of : "Investigating Grey Areas" Report Rapid Need Assessment Field visits observations Interviews with direct beneficiaries.
-A.2 Relevance of processes/approaches How are the processes/ approaches set by the project consistent with national/local ongoing initiatives?
-Review and analysis of : Workplan JP Project Document Interviews with key Representatives from LPDC Municipalities DPRA Other implementing partners Effectiveness Did the project accomplish its intended objectives and planned results?
+A.2 Relevance of processes/ approaches How are the processes/ approaches set by the project consistent with national/local ongoing initiatives?
+Review and analysis of : Workplan JP Project Document Interviews with key Representatives from LPDC Municipalities DPRA Other implementing partners Effectiveness

+Did the project accomplish its intended objectives and planned results?
 What are the strengths and weaknesses?

-Criteria/Sub- criteria in questions to be Iressed Data collection methods and data sources con Gati Pale fron bett what extent have the Living ditions in the Palestinian herings in Lebanon that host estinian and Syrian refugees in Syria, improved through the access to basic urban vices and shelter conditions?
-Field visits observations Interviews with direct beneficiaries B.1 Progress towards outcomes delithe Out urbo hosi imp proj taki and netv Out cone Pale fron Gat.
-Uivin Gat. mai to ti w have corresponding outputs vered by the project affected outcome? put 1: Access to basic an services improved in the Gatherings through the Ilementation of infrastructure fects and service interventions, and into account the impact on a connections with surrounding works. put 2: Environmental ditions of shelter units housing estinian and Syrian refugees in Syria enhanced in the host therings. put 3: National database on any conditions in Palestinian herings developed and intained through support the Lebanese - Palestinian logue Committee (LPDC).
-Review and analysis of : Midterm and annual reports to specifically review the targets set in the Project Document National Database structure at the National Observatory Infrastructure and Shelter projects implementation progress report Field visits observations Interviews with direct beneficiaries B.2 Involveme stakeholders nt of part at has been the contribution of tners and other organizations he outcome?
+Criteria/ Sub-criteria Main questions to be addressed Data collection methods and data sources To what extent have the Living conditions in the Palestinian Gatherings in Lebanon that host Palestinian and Syrian refugees from Syria, improved through better access to basic urban services and shelter conditions?
+Field visits observations Interviews with direct beneficiaries B.1 Progress towards outcomes How have corresponding outputs delivered by the project affected the outcome?
+Output 1: Access to basic urban services improved in host Gatherings through the implementation of infrastructure projects and service interventions, taking into account the impact on and connections with surrounding networks.
+Output 2: Environmental conditions of shelter units housing Palestinian and Syrian refugees from Syria enhanced in the host Gatherings.
+Output 3: National database on living conditions in Palestinian Gatherings developed and maintained through support to the Lebanese - Palestinian Dialogue Committee (LPDC).
+Review and analysis of : Midterm and annual reports to specifically review the targets set in the Project Document National Database structure at the National Observatory Infrastructure and Shelter projects implementation progress report Field visits observations Interviews with direct beneficiaries B.2 Involvement of stakeholders What has been the contribution of partners and other organizations to the outcome?
 Review and analysis of : Work Plan Interviews with Project Manager and Key Representatives from: LPDC Municipalities DPRA Other implementing partners